 - In cases in which withdrawal occurs during terms of different lengths, the same credit provisions prevail, as follows:

 Twelve-Week Term – Half credit after six weeks; full credit after nine weeks.

 Eight-Week Session – Half credit after four weeks; full credit after six weeks.
 (See § 3‑508(c) on refund regulations.)

-- A senior who is eligible for continuing enrollment who at any time leaves the University to enter military service and does so enter within ten days, and who lacks no more than one-sixteenth of the total credit hours required for a degree, may, at the discretion of the college concerned and on approval of his or her major department, be recommended for such degree.
+- A senior who is eligible for continuing enrollment who at any time leaves the university to enter military service and does so enter within ten days, and who lacks no more than one-sixteenth of the total credit hours required for a degree, may, at the discretion of the college concerned and on approval of the student's major department, be recommended for such degree.
 But no student should be considered eligible for this privilege who has acquired hours under the provisions of subsection (2)(A) above.

-- “A senior who is eligible to continue” shall be interpreted to mean one whose progress during his or her University registrations has been satisfactory to the administrative officers of his or her college.
+- “A senior who is eligible to continue” shall be interpreted to mean one whose progress during the student's university registrations has been satisfactory to the administrative officers of the student's college.
 Among grounds for dissatisfaction might be negligence in meeting requirements, or scholastic deficiencies.

 - “At any time” shall be interpreted to mean “during any semester of enrollment or the interim between successive semesters.”
 It is not intended that students who stay out of college for any semester, and who thus do not make continuous progress to their degrees, shall be eligible for the privilege extended in these rules.